vvicaretti/stem-tortp/README.md

 TorTP
 ==========

-TorTP will change your iptables configuration to force all traffic originating from a certain user to pass through Tor.
-The traffic that is not capable of passing through Tor (such as UDP or ICMP) is just dropped.
+TorTP will change your iptables configuration to force all TCP traffic to pass through Tor (and also UDP DNS request).
+The network traffic that is not capable of passing through Tor (such as UDP or ICMP) is just dropped.

 TorTP use python-stem library for setup Transparen Proxy and DNS server capability on Tor, without override Tor default configuration file.